sfrobish/onepulseentertainment/PRD.md

 ---

-## Module 2: Deal Closing & Event Pre-Planning
+## Epic 2: Deal Closing & Event Pre-Planning

 **Goal:** Streamline the decision-making process for evaluating new opportunities and automate the logistical groundwork before a deal is finalized.